 \subsection{Dynamical tidal deformation and dissipation}

-We have already demonstrated that the static limit of the tidal response function of an arbitrary rotating (non-extremal) BH identically vanishes.
-In this section we will focus exclusively on dynamical tides and shall consider its non-rotating as well as slowly-rotating limit, before studying the general case involving an arbitrary rotating Kerr BH.
-There are three specific cases to consider --- (a) Schwarzschild BH, obtained in the $a\to0$ limit of \ref{response_New1}; (b) Slowly rotating BH, for which $a\ll M$, and finally (c) an arbitrary rotating black hole in an axi-symmetric tidal environment, i.e., $m\to0$ limit of \ref{response_New1}.
-For all of these cases, $P_+$, defined in \ref{def_Ppm}, is a small quantity.
-Since $N_1$ and $N_2$ are also of the $\mathcal{O}(M\omega)$, we can ignore the terms like $P_+\,N_1$ and $P_+\,N_2$ in the tidal response function.
-Therefore, the tidal response function, presented in \ref{response_New1}, simplifies drastically, yielding,
+We have demonstrated above that in the static limit the TLNs of an arbitrarily rotating (non-extremal) BH identically vanish.
+In this section we will focus exclusively on BHs experiencing dynamical tides and examine their non-rotating as well as slowly-rotating limits, before studying the general case of an arbitrarily rotating BH.
+There are three specific cases to consider --- (a) Schwarzschild BH, obtained in the $a\to0$ limit of \ref{response_New1a}; (b) Slowly rotating BH, for which $a\ll M$, and finally (c) an arbitrarily rotating black hole in an axi-symmetric tidal environment, i.e., the $m\to0$ limit of \ref{response_New1a}.
+In all of these cases, $P_+$ is a small quantity.
+Since $N_1$ and $N_2$ are also of the $\mathcal{O}(M\omega)$, we can ignore terms like $P_+\,N_1$ and $P_+\,N_2$ in the tidal response function.
+Therefore, the tidal response function presented in \ref{response_New1a} simplifies drastically to